-We are committed to building a diverse workforce and a culture that reflects our value of embracing the power of differences to drive better business outcomes.
+We are committed to creating a culture that reflects our value of embracing the power of differences to drive better business outcomes.
+We strive toward having an employee population with diverse backgrounds and perspectives that are representative of our customers and to ensure all employees are both engaged and feel included.

-We have expanded our efforts to recruit a more diverse workforce by embedding the capability to recruit diverse talent within our entire recruiting organization and investing in diversity sourcing teams, diverse recruitment marketing campaigns and external partnerships.
+We have expanded our efforts to recruit a more diverse workforce by embedding the capability to recruit diverse talent within our entire recruiting organization and investing in diversity sourcing and insights teams, diverse recruitment marketing campaigns and external partnerships.
+As signatories to the Corporate Parity Pledge, we have also committed to interview at least one qualified female candidate for every open role at the vice president level and above, as well as for every additional directorship on our Board of Directors.
+Additionally, we continue to focus on ways to accelerate the development of our under-represented groups through additional training and mentorship programs.